 A libertarian tilt?

 In any case, overall, Brexit-based populism was more purely expressive of the libertarian side of the psychic split between the urge to destroy authority and that to merge with it.
-And at the time of writing anti-vax and other conspiracy theorists are using Covid-19 to exploit our primitive ambivalence towards government, and to drive a libertarian wedge into the body of public feeling about the pandemic and how we manage it.
-So in our collective efforts to escape our ambivalence towards government, it seems that in some countries there may, at least on the surface, be a pivoting away from authoritarian modes towards more libertarian ones. branches of the same tree.
+And at the time of writing, anti-vax and other conspiracy theorists are using Covid-19 to exploit our primitive ambivalence towards government, and to drive a libertarian wedge into the body of public feeling about the pandemic and how we manage it.
+So in our collective efforts to escape our ambivalence towards government, it seems that in some countries there may, at least on the surface, be a pivoting away from authoritarian modes towards more libertarian ones.
+They are after all branches of the same tree.

 This growing strength of the libertarian defence against ambivalence is consistent with what has been a major cultural trend since the 1960s, especially but not only in the West.
 This trend, documented in the World Values Survey (Inglehart, 2018) and other survey data across international publics (e.g. Ipsos, 2020), is often thought of as one of liberalisation, and indeed core liberal values such as rationality and freedom of expression are at its heart.
 But the post-1960s cultural revolution has also brought some libertarian values into much more prominent and influential positions across societies: that is, default positions of deep distrust and antipathy towards authorities of many kinds.
 The societal drivers of this trend are no doubt complex, though one has surely been consumer culture and its increasing emphasis on the satisfactions of freedom.

 But we can also see the rise of liberal values as serving to encourage the turn to authoritarian modes.
 This points up the importance of keeping in mind the complex distinction between libertarianism and liberalism.
 As just noted, these broad categories of ideas and values can overlap, but they are fundamentally different.
-Liberalism is not an escape from ambivalence, but rather it is the ideological territory in which we are most likely to find ways of overcoming our ambivalence to government, by finding stable political expressions of the ability to tolerate otherness without losing selfhood.
+Liberalism, in contrast, is not an escape from ambivalence, but rather it is the ideological territory in which we are most likely to find ways of overcoming our ambivalence to government, by finding stable political expressions of the ability to tolerate otherness without losing selfhood.
 Criticism of that view, as a Western-centric use of psychoanalysis in order to equate liberal democracy with psychic maturity, opens up a debate which is beyond the scope of this article.
 Nonetheless, we must note that the rise of authoritarian populisms can be seen as part of a global reaction to the rise of liberal values, an argument which has been presented in different ways by, inter alia, Mark Lilla (2018) and Norris and Inglehart (2019).